rkitover/vimpager/vimpager.md

 To use a different vimrc with vimpager, put your settings into a ~/.vimpagerrc or a file pointed to by the VIMPAGER_RC environment variable.

+To disable loading plugins, put "set noloadplugins" into a ~/.vimpagerrc file.

 You can also switch on the "vimpager" variable in your vimrc to set alternate settings for vimpager.